 Before Sofra and Sarma, there was Oleana.
-Now in its 18th year, Ana Sortun’s original restaurant feels as fresh as ever and keeps us coming back for its spice-packed takes on Middle Eastern mezze.
+Ana Sortun’s original restaurant feels as fresh as ever and keeps us coming back for its spice-packed takes on Middle Eastern mezze.
 The perfectly cooked Spinach Falafel with beet yogurt is reason to visit in itself, but we’ll throw in two more: one of the city’s best dining patios and a surprising but oh-so-worth-it take on a Baked Alaska.

 If you only think of Inman Square as a middle ground between Central and Union, you’re doing it wrong.
 This neighborhood straddling the Cambridge-Somerville border is a microcosm of what makes each city great, from chef-focused independents to funky local favorites.